featuresmith/wrimo/README.md

-# wrimo
+# Wrimo

-The global writing competition where the reward is your own book.
+The global writing challenge where the reward is your own book.

+## Development

+The site is a simple static HTML page.
+Edit `index.html` and push to `main` to deploy.